BenBrewster/BenBrewster.github.io/Projects.md

 ## [_UNITY_](unity).

-In UNITY i looked into the role of technology as a means to improve the engagement and collaboration between the police and the communities they serve.
+In UNITY I looked into the role of technology as a means to improve the engagement and collaboration between the police and the communities they serve.

 ## [_COURAGE_](courage).

-In COURAGE, ii worked with the European Commission to define the future research agenda for cybercrime in the EU.
+In COURAGE, I worked with the European Commission to define the future research agenda for cybercrime in the EU.

 ## [_EPOOLICE_](epoolice).

-ePOOLICE i helped research how the web and social media could be leveraged to help prevent crime, focusing specifically on Human Trafficking and drug crime.
+In ePOOLICE I looked into how information posted on the web and social media could be leveraged to help prevent crime, focusing specifically on Human Trafficking and drug crime.

 ## [_UINFC2_](uinfc2).